poolpOrg/boundedworkers/README.md

 # GO-MAXWORKERS

-The `maxworkers` package wraps a sync.WaitGroup with a capacity, allowing to parallelize a function call while ensuring that it only runs on at most 10 workers at all time:
+The `maxworkers` package wraps a sync.WaitGroup with a capacity, allowing to parallelize a function call while ensuring that it only runs on at most 10 workers at all time, and that all workers are done before continuing:

 ```go
 func main() {